 Irregular income is when the income you receive fluctuates from month to month or comes in uneven increments.
 This means your income doesn’t come on a predictable or regular basis.

 Some months, your income might be low, and for others, it might be high.

 Since each month has regular fixed and variable expenses, it’s important to have money set aside to help cover these costs during lean months.

 Examples of irregular income jobs may include seasonal work, part-time employment, self-employment, temporary work, fixed-term work, on-call work, or agency work.

 Will budgeting work if you have irregular income?

-You may have heard from someone that budgets don’t work with irregular income.
+Yes, you can definitely budget with an irregular income.
+You may have heard from someone that budgets don’t work with variable income.
 That’s simply NOT true.
-You can create a budget with irregular income.

 Many people work hourly, have commission-based jobs, earn bonuses that vary each year, receive dividend payments, earn interest on savings, or have side gigs that boost their income each month.

 Everyone needs a budget, but when you have irregular income, a budget is essential to help you save money and plan for your future.
 It can help smooth out the highs and lows and put yourself in a better position to make your money work for you.